eduvpn/eduvpn-common/wrappers/php/README.md

 pass `COPY_LIB=1` to `make install-header` to copy the library over to this folder and load it via this relative path.

 If you do not build this as part of the full repository, specify `EXPORTS_PATH="path/to/exports-folder"` when calling make.
-This folder must contain `platform.mk` and the `lib/` folder with built libraries and headers.
+This folder must contain `common.mk` and the `lib/` folder with built libraries and headers.